 Banque de Luxembourg was established in Luxembourg in the 1920s.
 It is one of the country’s largest private banks and specializes in providing asset management services for individuals, families, and businesses.
 The bank was created following the merger between Credit Industreil d’Alsace et de Lorraine and Banque Mathieu Freres.

-To break into investment banking there are several important things to focus on.
+To break into investment banking, there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
-To learn more, explore our interactive career map….
+To learn more, explore our interactive career map:

 For banking careers, you will have a significant edge over the competition with our financial modeling courses.

-This has been a guide to the top banks in Luxembourg.
+This has been CFI’s guide to the top banks in Luxembourg.
 For anyone looking for a career in banking, this list is a great place to start your networking.
 Please also see these additional resources: